The Kuranishi map for vector bundles on certain products of curves: The Kuranishi map around a nonfiltrable bundle

 The components of the Kuranishi map are

-In this case we have that $c_2=-mn+l(Q)$ and to discuss the topology when $c_2$ goes to infinity we need to analyze two cases: either $-mn$ goes to infinity (case $A$), or else it stays bounded but $l(Q)$ goes to infinity (case $B$).
-Since $L$ is destabilizing of type $(m,n)$ we have $m+n \geq 0.$ Hence, in case $A,$ we may assume without loss of generality that $m \rightarrow \infty$ and $n \leq 0.$ We now study each component of the Kuranishi map.\\
+In this case we have that $c_2=-mn+l(Q)$ and we proceed to discuss the topology when $c_2$ goes to infinity which may happen if either $-mn$ or $l(Q)$ goes to infinity.
+We will see that following the argument takes us to the same maps and bounds obtained in Sec.\thinspace \ref{Kur-split} in either case.
+We now study each component of the Kuranishi map.\\

-$\left.\iota\right)$ Consider the map
+$\left.\iota\right)$ Consider the map $ \Ext^1(F,L) \otimes \Ext^1(F,F)\rightarrow \Ext^2(F,L).$